eversnap/album-widget/README.md

 Drop this script on your page and it will build you a beautiful widget that displays the photos of your Eversnap Album.

+## Demo

+To get some more information and see the toastmessage plugin in action, just click [here](http://eversnap.github.io/album-widget/)

 ## How do I use it?

 Everwhere you want a widget to be placed, add the following markup: